bennyhuo/KotlinBlogTranslation/original/Kotlin 1.0 Beta Candidate is Out!.md

 The semantics of the <em>spread operator</em> have been fixed so that it always guarantees that an array that `foo` sees will not be modified or observed by the “outside world”.
 We can assume that a defensive copy is made every time the spread operator is used (in fact, some optimizations may be implemented later to reduce memory traffic).
 As a result, authors of Kotlin libraries can rely on the vararg arrays being safe to store without defensive copying.<br/>
-<strong>NOTE</strong>: This guarantee is not fulfilled when Kotlin functions are called from java, because no spread operators are used there.
+**NOTE**: This guarantee is not fulfilled when Kotlin functions are called from java, because no spread operators are used there.
 This means that if a function is intended to be used from both Java and Kotlin, its contract for Java clients should include a note that the array should be copied before being passed to it.
 ### “sparam” annotation target has been renamed to “setparam”

 To annotate a setter parameter of a property, use `setparam` use-site target instead of `sparam`: